BayesFlare/bayesflare/docs/source/scripts.rst

 --------------------

 This script will plot the one-sided power spectrum of a real or simulated light curve.
-As with :ref:`plot_light_curve_label` the simulated data in Gaussian, but can also contain a sinusoid, and both real or simulated data can have flare signals added to them.
+As with :ref:`plot-light-curve-label` the simulated data in Gaussian, but can also contain a sinusoid, and both real or simulated data can have flare signals added to them.

 To see the command line input options for this script use: